KaiJun1314/AIPM-Facial-Recognition-System/src/Readme.md

 ## API
 1. Run the server
-2. Send your image data using POST Method to http://localhost:5000/recognition
+2. Send your image data or image file using POST Method to http://localhost:5000/recognition
+3. The return message will be :
+    * No Face Detected : No Human Face is detected
+    * Welcome {person_name} : Authenticated Successfully
+    * No Authorized Personnel detected : The individual in not authorized

-## Add New Authorized Person
+## Adding New Authorized Person
-1. Add authorized image in the database folder and rename the image as the person's name
+1. Add authorized individual image in the database folder and rename the image as the individual's name